Blanket BOC-3 vs state-by-state designation

 Is blanket coverage cheaper?

 Yes, by a wide margin.
-Blanket-coverage providers charge $50-$75 one-time for the full 51-state designation.
+FastBOC3 charges $75 one-time for the full 51-state blanket designation, lifetime coverage.
 State-by-state designation across all 51 lines would cost $500-$2,500 (each state agent charges separately), and most carriers do not have the legal-department capacity to negotiate 51 separate agency relationships.

 Related comparisons